-13. Laid-back beach style coastal living room
+18. Choose laid-back beach style for a coastal living room

 Mix fresh blues with warm neutrals to give your living room a calm, contemporary look that oozes laid-back charm – synonymous with coastal style.
 Keeping the walls neutral allows the blue accents, however subtle, to really shine.
 Natural woven textures help to add a rustic beachcomber feel, without making the look feel too contrived.

 19. Incorporate maritime pattern for Seaside style

 Be inspired by holiday cottages and days at the beach to create a fresh and relaxed look in your sitting room.
 Set the tone with nautical-themed sketchbook prints and crisp deckchair stripes.